Early years funding updates

 -

-The autumn headcount task is now available with a deadline of 23.59 on Sunday 5th October 2025.
+The spring headcount task is now available with a deadline of 23.59 on Sunday 25th January 2026.

 Completing the headcount task/s

-Please ensure that the correct start date is recorded for any new children as it will automatically default to 1st September 2025.
+- Please ensure the correct start date is recorded for any new children as it will automatically default to 1st January 2026.

-For 3- & 4-year-olds, who are eligible for the ‘working entitlement’ please record hours in all four columns.
+- For 3- & 4-year-olds, who are also eligible for the ‘working entitlement’ please record hours in all four columns.

 Please remember